 Despite its useful applications, ultrasound possesses many limitations as a modality in renal evaluation.
 In the setting of acute trauma, ultrasound may not be able to differentiate acute hemorrhage from urine and does not accurately stage the degree of renal injury.5,6 CT serves as the primary imaging modality of choice following blunt or penetrating trauma, and has the advantage of evaluating adjacent organs and vasculature for concurrent injuries.
 Ultrasound does not reliably visualize the ureter, thus limiting its evaluation of urolithiasis, an assessment more optimally performed by noncontrast CT imaging.7

 The kidneys lie in the retroperitoneum surrounded by Gerota fascia and perinephric fat.
 Each kidney generally weighs 150 g in the males and 135 g in the females.
 A typical kidney measures 10–12 cm longitudinally, 5 to 7 cm transversely, and 3 cm in the anteroposterior dimension.
-While the position of the kidney within the retroperitoneum varies by side, degree of inspiration, body position, and anatomic anomalies, the right kidney is usually located 1 to ...
+While the position of the kidney within the retroperitoneum varies by side, degree of inspiration, body position, and anatomic anomalies, the right kidney is usually located ...